 In 2003, a regulation prohibiting the feeding of bears went into effect.
 The regulation made it unlawful to intentionally "lay or place food, fruit, hay, grain, chemical, salt or other minerals that may cause bears to congregate or habituate an area."
 The exceptions to this regulation are "normal or accepted farming, habitat management practices, oil and gas drilling, mining, forest management activities or other legitimate commercial or industrial practices."

 The regulation enables Game Commission Wildlife Conservation Officers (WCOs) to issue written notices that direct landowners to discontinue wildlife feeding, even if not intended for bears, including songbird feeding, if the feeding is attracting bears to the area and causing problems with bears nearby.

 To report nuisance bears, contact the Game Commission Region Office nearest you.
 The telephone numbers are: Northwest Region Office in Franklin, Venango County, 814-432-3188; Southwest Region Office in Bolivar, Westmoreland County, 724-238-9523; Northcentral Region Office in Jersey Shore, Lycoming County, 570-398-4744; Southcentral Region Office in Huntingdon, Huntingdon County, 814-643-1831; Northeast Region Office in Dallas, Luzerne County, 570-675-1143; and Southeast Region Office in Reading, Berks County, 610-926-3136.

-More information on bears is available on the agency's website (www.pgc.state.pa.us) by clicking on the "Wildlife" tab in the menu bar at the top of the homepage, and then selecting "Black Bears" From the "Mammals" section.
+More information on bears is available on the agency's website (www.pgc.state.pa.us) by putting your cursor on "HUNT/TRAP" in the menu bar at the top of the homepage, clicking on "Hunting" in the drop-down menu listing and clicking on "Black Bears" in the "Big Game" section.